yingy4/ScalaFinalProject/README.md

 There are two Apps.
 The PlaySVNTravels app is a play application which does the real time flight processing and Spark Analysis application does the historical data analysis.

-To run PlaySVNTravels app you will need a Kafka and Zookeeper server running.
+To run PlaySVNTravels app you will need a Kafka and Zookeeper servers running.
 For the Spark analysis application you will need the data set and HBase.

 The PlaySVNTravels might throw an error while compile or build which relates to the "view.html.index", you can ignore that.
 That is just a bug with the IDE.
 To not get it again you can run the "sbt clean" followed by the "sbt compile" commands.